Basilica of the Omni-mediatress of All Glories: Plans and construction of the church

-Professional co-friars worked at decoration of the interior of the church: sculptors, stonemasons, blacksmiths and so on.
-Many of the sculptures were made by friar-artist Maurycy Kowalewski, with the help of friar Abel Dziełyński and the other friars.
-On the church tower there were mounted four clock bells, named: Knight of the Immaculata, Maximilian, Francis and Anthony.
+A clock with five dials was installed on the church's bell tower.
+The four clock bells, which chime the quarters and the hours, were named: Knight of the Immaculata, Maximilian, Francis and Anthony.
+Beneath the presbytery there is a Chapel of Our Lady of Częstochowa, where has been set a Panorama (the Millennium History of the Church in Poland).
+Furthermore, two organs were installed in the basilica: a 16 pipe organ (in the presbytery) and another 49 pipe organ (in the choir loft), the work of Włodzimierz Truszczyński.

 Architecture and specifications

 Entering the church, a visitor can see the statue of Our Lady Immaculate in the main altar.
 This statue is a work of Maurycy Kowalewski and Abel Dziełyński, friars-sculptors from Niepokalanów.
 In the chapel of St. Joseph (on the right side of the church) there are two important mosaics.
 The first of them (round mosaic) commemorates the baptism of Poland.
 The Latin inscription says: Mesco dux baptizatur – Polonia semper fidelis - 966-1966 (Prince Mieszko baptized – Poland is always faithful – 966-1966).
 The second, huge mosaic (placed on the wall) shows Jesus the Merciful and the Immaculate Heart of Our Lady.

 The chapel on the left side is dedicated to St. Maximilian Kolbe.
 A marble statue of the saint, placed in the central part of the chapel, offers the entire globe to the Mother of God.
 On the chapel walls there are hung many votive offerings, in thanksgiving for the graces received.
 A round mosaic, located next to them, presents a speech of St. Maximilian to the co-prisoners in the Auschwitz camp.
-Near, in the central part of the church there is situated a Carrara marble ambo.
-Bas-reliefs of the Holy Trinity, Christ teaching in the boat and the Evangelists, can attract the attention of visitors in the nave.
+Near, in the central part of the church there is situated a Carrara marble ambo with some bas-reliefs of the Holy Trinity, Christ teaching in the boat and the figures of the Evangelists.

 The dimensions of the basilica are:

 – the length from the beginning of the stairs to the end of the apse – 84,8 m.

 – the length of the interior of the basilica – 69 m.

 – the width of the church – 18 m. (the width with both side chapels – 33 m.)

 – the height of the main nave – 16 m.

 – the width of the church facade (eastern) – 22 m.

 – the height of the tower clock, which houses four bells and a clockwork mechanism – 47 m.

 – the interior surface area is 1144 m².

-– the maximum capacity of the basilica is up to 5,000 people.
+– the maximum capacity of the basilica is up to 3,000 people.